GlistPlugins/gipFFmpegVideo/README.md

 Please add the PATH variable to eclipse paths by:

-Click the GlistApp project once on the left, inside the Project Explorer.
+Right Click the GlistApp project once on the left, inside the Project Explorer

-Then click on the top of the eclipse window:
+Then:

 > Project > Properties > C/C++ Build > Environment